smallmultiples/grunt-s3-sync/README.md

 #### files.root
 Type: `String`

+This is a mandatory argument.
 Pass this to a files object to determine the "root" directory for uploads, e.g. the following will upload the files in `build` to the bucket's root:

+The purpose is to determine the base path of the files so that relative paths from that base path `root` can be preserved when uploaded to S3.
+Without it, we don't know relative to what to make the paths on S3.

 ``` javascript
 {